funcool/buddy-sign/doc/01-jwt.md

 private/public key pair.
 If you don't have one, don't worry, it is very easy to generate it using *openssl* ([look on FAQ](./05-faq.md)).

-Then, having ready the key pair, you can strart using one of the supported key encryption algorithm in the JWE specification such as `:rsa1_5`, `:rsa-oaep` or `:rsa-oaep-256`.
+Then, having ready the key pair, you can start using one of the supported key encryption algorithms in the JWE specification such as `:rsa1_5`, `:rsa-oaep` or `:rsa-oaep-256`.

 Let see an demonstration example: